Ace Access Homes Ace Access Homes

 1

-In-Home Assessment
+In-Home Consultation

 We visit your home, measure your staircase, entry configuration, and doorway widths, and observe how you currently move through the space.
-We identify every hazard — not just the obvious ones.
+We identify every hazard, not just the obvious ones.

 2